Purpose

 Status

-Funding in fiscal year 2020 supports historical Operation and Maintenance activities on the Mississippi River.
-This includes: water level management coordination, land/habitat management, endangered species mitigation, boundary re-surveys and monumentation, real estate management including encroachment resolution and shoreline management permits, operation of developed recreation areas, cultural resource protection, and an update to the Mississippi River Master Plan.
+Funding in fiscal year 2024 supports historical operation and maintenance activities on the Mississippi River.
+This includes water level management coordination, land/habitat management, endangered species mitigation, boundary re-surveys and monumentation, real estate management including encroachment resolution and shoreline management permits, operation of developed recreation areas, and cultural resource protection.
+Funds in the amount of $950,000 were received to conduct shoreline stabilization along culturally sensitive shorelines at Blackhawk Park and work will commence the fall/winter of 2024/2025.

 Authority